-Base-Line Theory of Human Health and Movement provides a new perspective on physical health and mental well-being.
+Base-Line Theory of Health and Movement provides a new perspective on physical health and mental well-being, stressing the importance of focusing on 5 main muscles of movement & developing your conscious proprioception skills.

 This page contains some of my thoughts I'd to share about our bodies and current approaches to health care and our mental well-being.